njaldea/nil-xit-test/doc/09-conclusion.md

 ## Final Thoughts

-nil-xit-test bridges code and visual understanding, making testing more interactive and insightful.
+xit-test bridges code and visual understanding, making testing more interactive and insightful.
 While requiring additional setup compared to traditional frameworks, the benefits in debugging, knowledge sharing, and parameter optimization make it valuable for projects with complex data structures or algorithms that benefit from visualization.